charliewastaken/charliewastaken/README.md

 <h1 align="center">Hi 👋, My name is Charlie (th0nk).</h1>
 <h3 align="center">I am a basic coder, and small GAMEDEV.</h3>

-- 🔭 I’m currently working on Evidence, an Among Us styled horror stealth game
+- 🔭 I’m currently working on GetCr4ck, a batch file that will download cracked programs for you.

 - 🌱 I’m currently learning **C#**